 - SemperFit – Locate the fitness facilities aboard your installation and speak with the SemperFit team to see what’s unique to your new location.

 - Family Members with Special Needs?
 The Exceptional Family Member Program (EFMP) – EFMP supports Active Duty Service Members and families to ensure that they are assigned to Duty Stations where services exist to support the EFM with Continuum Of Care, ensuring access and availability to medical and educational services.

 - CREDO - The Chaplains Religious Enrichment Development Operation (CREDO) is a retreat program that supports Marines, Sailors, and their families with high-quality, evidence-based education and enrichment opportunities focused on marriage and family relationships, character-building and personal growth, unit cohesion, individual and corporate resilience, moral and ethical decision-making, and crisis intervention skills development.

-- Visit the MilitaryInstallations (MI) Website for a wealth of information regarding your new location.
+- Visit the Military Installations (MI) Website – The MI website will provide you with lots of information regarding your new location.

-- Information, Tickets and Tours (ITT) is your one-stop, fun shop for discounted tickets to the movies, museums, zoo.
+- Information, Tickets and Tours (ITT) - ITT is your one-stop, fun shop for discounted tickets to the movies, museums, and zoo.
 Theme parks, sporting events, water parks, festivals, theatre, concerts, and more.
 They are located at every installation and offer tickets for your round attractions, seasonal attractions, and sites all over the country.